-Bath Spa is moving to new software to deliver its Library services.
+Bath Spa has moved to new software to deliver its Library services.

 What does Library services software do?